-Currently, Rhonda is developing a new work in the Rogue Artists Ensemble Lab and her producion of the West Coast Premiere of FOR THE LOVE OF (or, the roller derby play), an all female roller derby dance-ical with Theatre of Note, was just remounted at the Kirk Douglas as part of the Center Theatre Group's Block Party in 2019.
-Rhonda just finished serving as the assistant director and assistant choreographer for Pasadena Playhouse's successful production of RAGTIME directed by David Lee.
-Prior she was the assistant director and choreographer for the Los Angeles premiere of NATIVE GARDENS directed by Jason Alexander and assisted Michael Michetti on his adaptation of THE PICTURE OF DORIAN GRAY with A Noise Within.
+Currently, Rhonda is the movement director for the California premiere of FRANKENSTEIN at A Noise Within and is working with UK writing team Wigmore and Green on the development of the musical THE BACHELOR GIRLS.
+She recently participated in the Rogue Artists Ensemble Lab and her producion of the West Coast Premiere of FOR THE LOVE OF (or, the roller derby play), an all female roller derby dance-ical with Theatre of Note, was just remounted at the Kirk Douglas as part of the Center Theatre Group's Block Party in 2019.
+Rhonda just finished serving as the assistant director and assistant choreographer for Pasadena Playhouse's successful production of RAGTIME directed by David Lee with choreography by Mark Esposito.
+Prior she was the choreographer and assistant director for the Los Angeles premiere of NATIVE GARDENS directed by Jason Alexander and assisted Michael Michetti on his adaptation of THE PICTURE OF DORIAN GRAY with A Noise Within.

 In the fall of 2016, Rhonda received the prestigious Traube Fellowship from the SDC Foundation to work with director Kathleen Marshall on the Broadway Premiere of the new musical IN TRANSIT and worked again with Mrs. Marshall and her Associate David Eggers on MAMMA MIA at the Hollywood Bowl this summer and at The Roundabout Theatre's recent benefit reading of DAMN YANKEES in NY and Reprise 2.0's Ovation-Nominated production of SWEET CHARITY starring Laura Bell Bundy.